 Joe also donated a year of complimentary hospitality services to Shriners Children’s Hospital in Chicago and continually contributes to St. Jude’s, Breast Cancer Awareness, Replace the Lace (Pediatric Cancer), local youth sports programs, and K-12 educational institutions.

-After contemplating running for office, Joe decided to focus on the human side and run as an independent.
 The smartest way to determine any position and decide from a human perspective is by listening to both sides and determining what is best for everyone.
 Joe has the heart and passion to help people, and he comes from a family ethic of giving first and then looking to meet their own needs.

 Read more about the Park Ridge Knights in an article from the Chicago Tribune.